jabbottcx/parsing/README.md

 <strong>FinalOutout</strong>, which contains the individual events.
 This file can be used in RegEx101 or other tool.<br> <br>
 <strong>FinalAnalysis</strong>, which provides a summary of different JSON patterns of the individual events.<br><br>
 Each time the process is run, these files will be overwritten, so save them if you want to retain them. <br>

-# To Do
-[] Extensive testing of RegEx patterns based on those designed from this output.<br>